sebmatecho/health_insurance/readme.md

 <img src="cross_sell_demo.gif" width="660" height="418" />

 ## Data
-The data used for this project was obtained from Kaggle (description and further details available [here](https://www.kaggle.com/datasets/anmolkumar/health-insurance-cross-sell-prediction)) and it involves a insurance company's database and contains information about existing customers who were targeted in previous cross-selling campaigns.
+The data used for this project was obtained from Kaggle (description and further details available [here](https://www.kaggle.com/datasets/anmolkumar/health-insurance-cross-sell-prediction)) and it involves an insurance company's database containing information about existing customers who were targeted in the first iteration of cross-selling campaign.
 The dataset includes the following variables:

 - Gender: Gender of the customer
 - Age: Age of the customer